SUZUKI MUSIC PROGRAM OF CALIFORNIA - LOS ANGELES BRANCH / SUZUKI MUSIC PROGRAM OF LOS ANGELES

 Students in Book Two will solidly their progress in Suzuki literature and increase their knowledge of and experience with other musical genres.
 They will develop a deeper understanding of and competency with music theory, which will prepare them for more advanced levels of musicianship.

-Vivaldi Class / Jenni Asher
+Vivaldi Class / Michele N. Ratajczak

 Students in Book Three and above will learn advanced performance techniques through Suzuki literature as well as through delving into musical compositions from around the world.
 They will explore advanced music theory for increased musical competencies.
 They will also be part of the Advanced Player Program, with guest performers having a Master Class experience with the Vivaldi Class students.